 67% of respondents in an influencer marketing survey stated that they gauge influencer ROI from campaigns.

 However, brands can obtain analytics tools that offer in-depth information about the watch time, CTR (Clickthrough rates), add-to-cart rate, final conversions, a drop-off point, and seller communication, among other things, by adopting technology that supports live commerce on their website.

 These measurements assist brands in precisely understanding the ROI of their marketing initiatives.

 4. The Emergence of KOCs and KOLs

 Due to the popularity of China’s live commerce model, influencers have been divided into KOCs (Key Opinion Consumers) and KOLs (Key Opinion Leaders).

-KOLs are content creators who don’t necessarily need a large following but still have a close relationship with their followers.
+KOLs are content creation agents who don’t necessarily need a large following but still have a close relationship with their followers.
 Because KOLs can directly impact their followers and add value to the brand, brands frequently work with them to create promotional content.

-Regular customers, known as KOCs, write independent content with unbiased and sincere product reviews and are typically product users with an authentic, natural opinion of the brand or products.
+Regular customers, known as KOCs, write independent content having established a personal brand for unbiased and sincere product reviews and are typically product users with an authentic, natural opinion of the brand or products.

 5. Invite Influencers on Your Platforms for a Native Experience